exis9/YakuScan/README.md

 You can choose from various AI options depending on your PC's performance, and it can even run on a laptop (at least to some extent).

 ## Features

-- OCR from a selected screen area / image / window
+- OCR from a selected screen area / image / window / Web Camera
 - Integrates with dictionary websites
 - Optional local AI integration for:
   - translations